ropensci/europepmc/README.md

 #> 7     organism    27
 ```

-Select semantic type to retrieve the terms:
+Select vocabulary to retrieve the terms:

 ```r